booyaa/booyaa.github.io/blog/2019-0016-aws-devops-pro-certification-cloudformation .md

 ## When?

-- Deploy infra rather than doing it manually
+- Deploying infrastructure in a systematic and repeatable fashion rather than doing it manually.
-- Repeatedly pattern environment - wordpress blog and database for running your web hosting business
-- To run an Automated testing for CI/CD.
-Create the environment from scratch.
+- Repeat pattern environment i.e. You host WordPress business and you have a template that deploys a web server and database to each new customer.
+- If you are using an automated CI/CD environment, but want to expand to a Blue/Green (Red/Black) and create a mirror of your environment to allow for zero downtime.
-- Define an environment to any region in AWS cloud without reconfiguration.
-Keeping things generic
+- Create an environment in any region of the AWS cloud without manual reconfiguration i.e. AMI selection or subnet allocation.
-- Can managed template using version control system i.e. Git (this is an attribute of IaC)
+- You want to track change to your environment, by using CloudFormation templates these can be stored in a version control system i.e. Git
-- Templates should be designed in mind for 1, 100 or 1000 applicatios in one or more regions.
-Overhead.
-But then again so are unit tess rights?

 ## How?